Jack-MillionMedia/VS/vector-store-ready/clinical-guides/monographs/Sea-Buckthorn-Monograph-Complete-Vector-Ready.md

 ---

-## Quality Control & Adulteration Risks
+## Quality, Supply Chain & Market Ethics

 Ensuring the quality and authenticity of sea buckthorn products is a significant challenge for consumers and clinicians alike.
 The market is fraught with variability in potency and potential adulteration, largely due to the difficulty in distinguishing between seed oil and pulp oil, which have vastly different bioactive compositions and intended uses [[69](https://www.researchgate.net/publication/387090022_Use_of_Sea_Buckthorn_Oil_in_the_Treatment_of_Skin_Disease_Anti-Inflammatory_Benefits_Clinical_Applications_and_Formulary_Challenges)].
 A critical issue is that commercial labeling often misrepresents the type of oil contained within a product, making it difficult for practitioners to recommend the correct formulation for a specific indication [[69](https://www.researchgate.net/publication/387090022_Use_of_Sea_Buckthorn_Oil_in_the_Treatment_of_Skin_Disease_Anti-Inflammatory_Benefits_Clinical_Applications_and_Formulary_Challenges)].
 Analytical studies using techniques like gas chromatography-mass spectrometry (GC-MS) and nuclear magnetic resonance (NMR) have revealed widespread inconsistencies in commercially available products [[92](https://www.researchgate.net/publication/299394119_Quality_and_authenticity_of_seabuckthorn_oils_using_succesive_UV-Vis_FT-_IR_NMR_spectroscopy_and_HPLC-_GC-chromatography_fingerprints)].
 For example, one study found that only one out of six samples labeled as "sea buckthorn oil" was actual fruit oil; the others were seed oil or mixed oils [[69](https://www.researchgate.net/publication/387090022_Use_of_Sea_Buckthorn_Oil_in_the_Treatment_of_Skin_Disease_Anti-Inflammatory_Benefits_Clinical_Applications_and_Formulary_Challenges)].
 This underscores the necessity of third-party testing and verification of product labels.